airbytehq/airbyte/docs/deploying-airbyte/on-kubernetes.md

    * If you redeploy `airbyte-webapp`, you will need to re-run this process.
 6. Go to [http://localhost:8000/](http://localhost:8000/) and use Airbyte!

-If you faced issues on launching Airbyte on Kubernetes, you can check the troubleshooting section below.
+If you have faced issues on launching Airbyte on Kubernetes, you can check the troubleshooting section below.

 ## Current Limitations